 In real time, this loading causes a slight delay in processing the first request for an extension library.
 However, no such delay is experienced during server start up.
-When the X server is shut down, it closes all libraries that were loaded on demand and returns to its zero state.
+When the X server is shut down, it closes all libraries that were loaded on demand.

 The extension library on Tru64 UNIX consists of the following sharable libraries.
-The first four libraries are loaded at server startup time; the remaining libraries are loaded on demand.
+The first nine libraries are loaded at server startup time; the remaining libraries are loaded on demand.

 - libxkb.so

+- liblbx.so

+- liblbxutil.so

 - libextshm.so

+- libextAppgroup.so

+- libextSecurity.so

+- libpanoramiX.so

+- lib\dec\smt.so

+- libxinput.so

+- libextdpms.so

 - libextMultibuf.so

+- libextTOG\CUP.so

 - libextshape.so

 - libextMITMisc.so

 - libextScrnSvr.so

 - libextxtest.so

 - libextkme.so

 - libextSync.so

 - libextXCMisc.so

 - libextbigreq.so

 - libextxtrap.so

 - libdixie.so

 - libmixie.so

-- libxinput.so

 - libdbe.so

 - libPcl.so

-- libPS.so

-- libextAppgroup.so

-- libextSecurity.so
+- libPs.so

 - libextXp.so

-- libextdpms.so

 - libxv.so

 - libprinter.so

-Example 1-1 shows the default ${\tt Xserver.conf}$ resource file that Tru64 UNIX provides.
+Example 1-1 shows the default $\tt Xserver.conf$ resource file that Tru64 UNIX provides.